esper-io/console_docs/docs/provisioning-template/createtemplate.md

 There is also a checkbox that allows you to include or bypass Google Play setup during provisioning on GMS devices.
 If this is unchecked, the Google Play store will not be set up on the device, reducing provisioning time dramatically.
 If you have enrolled the device into a Managed Google Play account, the default value for this is set to On'; if the endpoint is not enrolled, then the default is 'Off'.
 It does not apply to Android Open Source Project devices that are non-GMS.
 Once you have made your selection, click Close.

-#### How to Set the App State of Preloaded Apps in the Template
+#### How to Set the Application State of Preloaded Applications in the Template

-Android devices normally come with a number of apps loaded onto them in ROM.
-The Preloaded Apps section enables you to select which of these will be available on the device after provisioning.
+Android devices normally come with a number of applications loaded onto them in ROM.
+The Preloaded Applications section enables you to select which of these will be available on the device after provisioning.

 You can access the Advanced Settings section from Provisioning Template->**Apps**->**Advanced Settings**.